amolmore111/Sign-Language-to-Text-Conversion/README.md

  Applied a threshold for gesture detection to control the output.

+# Testing and Validation

+# Test case 1:

+Description:
+ For 1st test case, we trained the model only containing the alphabets "a", "b" and "c".
+Our aim was to evaluate the detection performance.

+ In this test case we focus on the assessing the accuracy and speed it takes to detect the sign for the specific alphabets "a", "b", and "c".

+Expected Outcome:

+ The outcome is high accuracy and speed in detecting the signs.The testing environment required to achieve the expected outcome includes well lighting condition and clear background to minimize background noise

+# Test case 2:

+Description:

+ For 2nd test case, we trained the model which include the alphabets "a" to f".
+Our aim was to evaluate the performance of the detection for increased number of alphabet signs.

+ In this test case we focus on the assessment of the accuracy and speed it takes to detect the sign for alphabets "a" to "f".

+Expected Outcome:

+ The outcome is again high accuracy and speed in detecting the signs, now encompassing the alphabets "a" to "f".

+ Similar to Test Case 1, the testing environment requires well lighting condition and clear background for minimal background noise, to achieve the expected outcome.

+ Here we noticed that it takes time to detect the sign for alphabets "d" and "f".

+# Test case 3:

+Description:

+ After analyzing the outcomes of the 2nd test case, we proceeded to train model varying length for different categories of alphabets.
+Our aim was to evaluate the performance of the detection.

+ The group we created to train the model was "g" to "o", "p" to "z" and "a" to "z".

+ In this test case we focus on the assessment of the accuracy and speed it takes to detect the sign for alphabets comparing the four models.

+Expected Outcome:

+ The outcome is high accuracy and speed in detecting the signs for model "g" to "o" and "p" to "z".

+ The testing environment, as before, requires well lighting condition and clear background for minimal background noise

 # Analysis

  For "modelAtoF", "modelGtoO" and "modelPtoZ" we observed high accuracy more than 90% in most cases.

- For „modelGtoO‟ the accuracy and speed to detect the sign is high, but there is confusion in some signs such as "J" and "N".
+ For "modelGtoO" the accuracy and speed to detect the sign is high, but there is confusion in some signs such as "J" and "N".

  For "modelPtoZ" the accuracy and speed to detect the sign is high, but there is in some signs such as "P" or "U" and "V" or "X" and "Z".

  While training the "modelAZ" with expanded dataset we observed that as the epochs cross certain numbers the model would overfit.
 This resulted in decreasing the accuracy significantly.
 So we had to adjust the epochs we train the model on.